-Some affected individuals within particular families (kindreds) may also have a condition in which fluid pressure of the eyes becomes abnormally increased (glaucoma).
+Some affected individuals within particular families may also have a condition in which fluid pressure of the eyes becomes abnormally increased (glaucoma).
 The condition results due to progressive blockage of the outflow of fluid (aqueous humor) from the front chamber of the eyes (open-angle glaucoma).
 Initially, affected individuals may have no apparent symptoms (asymptomatic).
 As fluid pressure increases, some individuals with the condition may develop mild headaches, blurred vision, and/or the appearance of “halos” around certain lights.
 Without appropriate treatment, elevated fluid pressure may lead to gradual loss of peripheral vision, increased narrowing of visual fields, and eventual blindness.

 Other eye (ocular) abnormalities may also be associated with NPS.
-In approximately 45 percent of affected individuals, the inner margin (pupillary margin) of the colored portion of the eyes (irides) may appear abnormally dark (hyperpigmentation) and “cloverleaf shaped” (Lester iris).
+In approximately 45 percent of affected individuals, the inner margin (pupillary margin) of the colored portion of the eyes (irides) may appear abnormally dark (hyperpigmentation) and “cloverleaf shaped” (Lester’s sign).
 Some individuals may also have abnormal clouding of the lenses of the eyes (cataracts) and/or unusually small corneas (microcornea).
 The cornea is the front, clear portion of the eye through which light passes.
 The degree of associated visual impairment depends upon the severity and/or combination of eye abnormalities present.

-For example, in some cases, affected individuals with nephropathy may begin to exhibit a variety of symptoms (nephrotic syndrome) including anemia, edema, and/or other characteristic, abnormal laboratory findings (see “Standard Therapies, Diagnosis” for more information).
-In some such cases, the kidneys may eventually lose their ability to excrete waste products through the urine, to regulate the balance of salt and water in the body, and to perform their other vital functions (renal failure), resulting in potentially life-threatening complications.
+For example, some affected individuals with nephropathy may begin to exhibit a variety of symptoms (nephrotic syndrome) including anemia, edema, and/or other characteristic, abnormal laboratory findings (see “Standard Therapies, Diagnosis” for more information).
+In some people, the kidneys may eventually lose their ability to excrete waste products through the urine, to regulate the balance of salt and water in the body, and to perform their other vital functions (renal failure), resulting in potentially life-threatening complications.
 Although progressive renal failure has occurred in individuals with NPS during childhood or adolescence, it rarely occurs before the fourth decade of life.

 Specialized imaging techniques such as x-ray studies, computerized tomography (CT) scanning, and/or magnetic resonance imaging (MRI) may confirm the presence and/or extent of certain bone abnormalities characteristically associated with NPS (e.g., patellae hypoplasia and/or aplasia, hypoplastic capitellum and head of radius, bilateral iliac spurs, etc.).
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structure.
 During MRI, a magnetic field and radio waves are used to create cross-sectional images.